Group-Sparse Model Selection: Hardness and Relaxations: Dynamical programming for solving for loopless pairwise overlapping groups

-\begin{proof} The proof consists in describing the algorithm and showing it is polynomial time. \eqref{eq:GWMC} can be equivalently described by the following problem: given a signal ${\bf x} \in \Real^N$ and a group structure $\GG$ consisting of $\ngroups$ groups defined over the index set $\mathcal{N} = \{1, \ldots, N\}$, with each index having an associated (non-negative) weight (i.e., $x_i^2,~\forall~i \in \mathcal{N}$), find the optimal selection of at most $K$ indices, to maximize the sum of their weights, such that the indices are contained in a union of at most $G$ groups.
+\paragraph*{Sparse Group Selection Problem (SGSP)} Given a signal ${\bf x} \in \Real^N$ and a group structure $\GG$ consisting of $\ngroups$ groups defined over the index set $\mathcal{N} = \{1, \ldots, N\}$, with each index having an associated (non-negative) weight (e.g., $x_i^2,~\forall~i \in \mathcal{N}$), find the optimal selection of at most $K$ indices, to maximize the sum of their weights, such that the indices are contained in a union of at most $G$ groups.
+In this paper, we frequently use the term {\em elements} in place of indices, and use the term {\em weight of i$^{th}$ element} to refer to the i$^{th}$ entry of the weights vector.\footnote{Note that since each element is non-negative, we can assume that the optimal solution will contain the maximum allowed $G$ groups, as well as $K$ elements, except in trivial cases.
+We will therefore often assume that the optimal solution has exactly $G$ groups and exactly $K$ elements.
+However, no generality is lost in our theorems by removing this assumption.}